waynodiablo/Oystercard/lab_week/lab_week.md

 * Extract User Stories from the specification as a team **(Workshop: Monday morning)**
 * Convert User Stories to Tickets on a Card Wall using Github and Waffle **(Part of above workshop)**
-* Interpret the kind of specification you’d get from a well-financed design team/marketing agency/entrepreneur
+* Interpret the kind of specification you’d get from a well-organised design team/marketing agency/entrepreneur
 * Take clearly laid out mockups for a user interface and recreate them in the browser

 ### Who will I be working with?